 - Rarely seizures

 - Other symptoms and signs of severe disease

 Diagnosis of Pediatric Hemolytic-Uremic Syndrome

-In addition to clinical signs and symptoms, laboratory findings are required for accurate diagnosis.
+In addition to clinical signs and symptoms, laboratory findings are required for an accurate diagnosis.

 - Peripheral blood smear (PBS) may show helmet cells, schistocytes, and burr cells – all evidence of hemolysis.